-You don’t have to be a dog lover to be awe struck by this fantastic video of dogs shaking themselves dry.
-Their seemingly simply movements generate up to 70 G accelerations that “centrifuge” the hair 70% dry in just a few seconds.
+You don’t have to be a dog lover to be awe struck by this video of dog shaking themselves dry.
+These seemingly simply movements generate up to 70 G accelerations that “centrifuge” the hair 70% dry in just a few seconds.

 Why is the QF32 technical blog referencing canine dynamics?